AnthonySong98/gym-super-mario-bros/README.md

 ## Citation

-Please cite `gym-super-mario-bros` if you use it in your research.
+Please cite `gym-super-mario-bros` if you use it in your research work.

 ```tex
 @misc{gym-super-mario-bros,